It’s easier than ever to sell makeup from home

 - Choose a platform

-- Promote your makeup
+- Ship your makeup

 When it comes to choosing a platform, it’s pretty much a decision between ecommerce website builders and online marketplaces.
 Depending on which method you choose, we recommend Shopify and Etsy, respectively.
 And you can’t go wrong with Shopify’s Oberlo app if you decide to go for dropshipping.